SalvaCrea/Chocolatine/README.md

-salva-powa-wordpress

-Plugin for customize Wordpress
+The little Framework oriented Object for Wordpress